 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period has remained level. - Compared with last week, the signal has decreased across the region.
-However, the signal increased at Builth Wells and Monmouth (Wyesham) and remained level at Talgarth. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has decreased across the region.
+However, the signal remained level at Llandrindod Wells and increased at Talgarth. - The Rapid Increase indicator was triggered at Talgarth during the last reporting period. - There was one sample missing from Builth Wells and Llandrindod Wells, and two samples missing from Monmouth (Wyesham) and Talgarth.